mtna/covid-19/data/us/jhu-ccse/README.md

 # Johns Hopkins CSSE Coronavirus COVID-19 Data

+*Please note that this project is still in the pre-release phase and elements are liable to change.
+If you have any questions, concerns, or suggestions for improvement, please reach out to us at mtna@mtna.us.*

 This repository contains processing tools and data sourced from the [2019 Novel Coronavirus COVID-19 (2019-nCoV) Data Repository by Johns Hopkins CSSE](https://github.com/CSSEGISandData/COVID-19) GitHub project.

 ## csse_covid_19_daily_reports
 This dataset, released daily as CSV file, provides various COVID-19 cases and death counts at the national and subnational levels.